Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab3_YAML/README.md

 # Lab 4 – YAML & Config Generation

 ## Scenario
-You will transform structured data and infrastructure definitions into production-ready YAML configurations, covering the dedicated ~20% YAML/Ansible portion of the curriculum.
+You will transform structured data and infrastructure definitions into production-ready YAML configurations.

 ## Learning Goals